 No organization wants to limit information flow that is value-added.
 Unfortunately, this is a reality in every industry.
 Starting at entry-level positions we are programmed to speak for ‘what we think our customers are saying’ and report back solutions to our superiors in the hierarchical pyramid.
 We are trained to come with solutions to problems instead of being given the time to come to the ‘heart of the matter’.
 These solutions are usually guesses and intuitions.
 This culture creates that ‘hero mentality’ that we all love to hate.
 If you are a leader looking to surround yourself with people who can execute and you choose the talent that has perfected cutting across organizational boundaries, then you have also answered the question of why things are never sustained.
 That band-aid model doesn’t work.

 I’m not suggesting you take your average entry-level position on the org chart and give them unsolicited power to make random changes.
-What I am saying is that talent is located in places you have not been accustomed to looking.
-Here are a few tips and tricks that we suggest to help executives with the locate that talent.
+What I am saying is that talent is located in places you have not been accustomed to search.
+Consider the following when searching for talent:

 - Ask your leaders to be customers.
 Experience what it is like to do business with your company.